 Another revealing aspect of the personality profile of alleged terrorists is the political background of their family.
-Many are not only from wealthy homes, but also from families whose politics are ultra left.
+Many are not only from wealthy homes, but also from what politics are at a left families?
 Kathy Bodin's father is a wealthy lawyer well known for his defense of left wing radicals.

 Similarly, the world's most wanted terrorist, known as Carlos, comes from a wealthy Venezuelan family.
-His father is so far to the left that he named all of his children after Illich Vladimir Lenin.
+His father is so far left that he named all of his children after Illich Vladimir Lenin.
 Carlos's real name is Illich Ramirez Sanchez.

 It appears that these revolutionaries are not revolting at all.
 Instead they are dedicated to fulfilling long-held and deeply-rooted aspirations.
 This, by the way, is in stark contrast to suggestions that these are psychopaths who are revolting against all authority.
-These are not anarchists.
+These are not revolting.